Working At Snow Farm NZ

 POSITIONS WE HIRE FOR

-For the 2020 winter, we are hiring Ski Instructors, Guest Services Assistants, Snow Hosts and Groomer Operators.
+For the 2022 winter, we are hiring Cross Country Ski Instructors, Guest Services Assistants and Hut Wardens.
 We see it as an advantage to hiring staff with first aid qualifications so if you have any first aid training or experience, make sure you make that known on your application.

 Ski Instructors take daily lessons to introduce new visitors to the sport of Cross Country skiing, and instructors need to be good cross-country skiers.
 It is preferable to have a teaching qualification.
 Instructors can expect to work in the rentals area, greeting and fitting their lesson participants with equipment.

-*If you have a Snow Board or Alpine Skiing Instructors qualification, this is helpful, but you do need to be a proficient cross-country skier to be eligible for employment as an instructor.
+*If you have a Snow Board or Alpine Skiing Instructors qualification, this is helpful, but you need to be a proficient cross-country skier to be eligible for employment as an instructor.
 Please ensure you include evidence of this in your cover letter.

-Guest Services Assistants will be greeting our guests when they first arrive and advise guests and take payments.
+Guest Services Assistants will greet our guests when they first arrive, advise guests, and take payments.
 A high level of trustworthiness is required as they will be handling cash and are the first point of contact for our guests.
-Guest Services Assistants will help out when we are busy in rentals, car parking and supervising the Snow Play Zone.
+Guest Services Assistants will help when we are busy with rentals, car parking and supervising the Snow Play Zone.